adamrunner/adamrunner.github.io/_drafts/bulk-importing-data-elastic-search.md

 A header for the ElasticSearch bulk action looks like this:
 { "index" : { "_id" : null } }
+~~~
 This tells ElasticSearch to add the next object to the index, and to generate an ID for it.
-~~~
+These are the default actions, there are other things you can do also while importing the data.
+This [post](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-bulk.html) from the ElasticSearch documentation gives much more detail on the ways you can upload bulk data.

 Unfortunately for us, the data from [data.sparkfun.com](https://data.sparkfun.com/streams/ZGRYvQ5b3gHl5rwqbKoj) doesn't fit this specification, so we'll need to do some preparation for it to be moved into ElasticSearch.
 First, we'll need to collect the input data, we'll save it to `temp_data.json`.